ScrumDoLLC/scrumdo-static/scrumdopriceincrease.md

 you'll see some big improvements to ScrumDo that we will be announcing soon.

-Today, we start with some news that’s always hard to share.  **Effective February 1st,** we'll be modifying our account plans.
+Today, we start with some news that’s always hard to share.  **Effective February 1st,** we'll be modifying our NEW account plans.
 Part of our changes include a modest price increases across our paid plans.
 This represents our first substantial price change since first launching ScrumDo over 3 years ago, and is necessary to keep assuring our reliability, support and continued product